banjobelphegor/WME1819_ueb/README.md

 The first exercise of WME.
-Team 23: Yanchen Zhao, Gabriella
+Team 23: Yanchen Zhao, Gabriella Novachka